vtog/labGuides/source/ocp/lso-lr-quick-start.rst

-Local Stroage Operator + Image Registry Quick Start
+Local Storage Operator + Image Registry Quick Start
 ===================================================

 This document will describe the installation of the Local Storage Operator